raghavxk/tornado-server/README.md

 # tornado-server
-This is a simple implementation of a backend using tornado-python server.
+This is an implementation of a backend server using tornado-python server.